Skip to content

 Profile Driver Settings

-This needs to be on if you want your DS3 to work wireless 😜
+This must be on if you want your DS3 to work over Bluetooth.

-If this setting is ticked, the driver attempts to compar the remote name to a well-known set of names and if successful connects it as a SIXAXIS compatible.
-If this setting is disabled, the detection process is skipped completely and the connection gets denied.
+If this setting is enabled, the driver compares the remote name to that list and, on a match, connects the device as SIXAXIS-compatible.
+If it is disabled, detection is skipped and the connection is refused.

 The following PowerShell snippet returns the currently configured names which identify a SIXAXIS-ish device: